Magnus Cathedral and the Kirkjubøur Village

 St. Magnus Cathedral started being built more than 700 years ago on the southernmost village on Streymoy.
 But it was never finished.
 Today, the building lays not completed, without a roof, suffering through all these years without any protection.
 But this ruined church still stands today making it the largest medieval building in Faroe Islands.

-One unusual thing about this building is how it is made of wood like no other house we have seen in the islands.
-There are no forests in the Faroe Islands and, because of that, many legends came to be to explain how this wood appeared.
+One unusual thing about this building is how it is made of wood, unlike any other house we have seen on the islands.
+There are no forests in the Faroe Islands, and because of that, many legends have come to explain how this wood appeared.
 Some say the house was built from driftwood from Norway.
-Some say other stories but we don’t know what to believe in.
+Some say other stories, but we don’t know what to believe.

 We didn’t know it back when we visited Kirkjubøur Village but the beautiful black wood house with red doors is the oldest still inhabited wooden houses of the world.
 Called Kirkjubøargarður, which means Yard of Kirkjubøur in Faroese, is the largest farm in the Faroe Islands and it has always been.
 The building dates back to the 11th century and it was the episcopal residence and seminary of the Diocese of the Faroe Islands since then.